 His courtroom numerical model involving climate helped win a major criminal trial.
 Berry’s model later won the “People’s Choice Award” at Microsoft’s “Windows World Open” software contest.

 The University of Nevada Alumni Association awarded Berry with its Professional Achievement Award.

 Berry led Montana’s successful fight against the “Our Children’s Trust” climate lawsuit.

 In sports, Berry has won international and national sailing competitions, track events, and currently holds first places in Concept 2 worldwide rowing competition.

 Berry has self-funded his climate research since 2001.
 His website, edberry.com, provides climate education and information for the public.
-His current abstract to an AMS Conference shows human emissions contribute less than 18 ppm to the present 400 ppm, and, therefore, do not cause climate change.
+His current research shows human emissions contribute less than 18 ppm to the present 410 ppm, and, therefore, do not cause climate change.